-Alexander Hamilton was born January 11, 1755 on the Caribbean island of Nevis.
-Hamilton was involved in business from early age.
+Alexander Hamilton was born January 11, 1755, on the Caribbean island of Nevis.
+Hamilton was involved in business from an early age.
 At age 12, Hamilton served as an apprentice at the Counting House of Nicholas Cruger and David Beekman.
 At age 15, Hamilton was put in charge of the business.

 Despite a lack of formal schooling during his adolescent years, Hamilton was an intelligent boy and knew both English and French.
 He was an excellent writer and was published for his descriptive account of a hurricane that ravaged the Caribbean islands.
-Friends of his family were impressed by his writing, and paid for his formal schooling.
-Hamilton soon entered King’s College in New York City and earned a bachelor’s degree in 1774 – in one year!
+Friends of his family were impressed by his writing and paid for his formal schooling.
+Hamilton soon entered King’s College in New York City and earned a bachelor’s degree in 1774—in one year!

 Hamilton gained political prominence later that year when he traveled to Boston to show his support for the colonies.
 While in Boston, he delivered a powerful speech denouncing British policies and wrote two pamphlets attacking a clergyman’s opposition to the Continental Congress.

 During the American Revolution, Hamilton was commissioned as the captain of a company of artillery that defended Patriot interests at Long Island and White Plains.
-Hamilton’s military tactics won his widespread praise and earned him a reputation for decisiveness and bravery.
-He was soon introduced to General George Washington who appointed him to this personal staff with the rank of lieutenant colonel.
+Hamilton’s military tactics won widespread praise and earned him a reputation for decisiveness and bravery.
+He was soon introduced to General George Washington who appointed him to his personal staff with the rank of lieutenant colonel.
 He became Washington’s personal secretary and gathered pivotal intelligence at the Battle of Monmouth in 1778.
 At Monmouth, Hamilton’s leadership and spirit helped rally retreating troops who promptly routed the British.
 The ambitious Hamilton later served at the Battle of Yorktown where he led a Patriot assault against the British.

 Alexander Hamilton married Elizabeth Schuyler in 1780 and eventually had eight children.
 In 1783, Hamilton was admitted to the New York State Bar after studying for three years.
 He soon opened his own law practice on Wall Street in New York City.
 He also served in Congress from 1782 to 1783, was elected to the Continental Congress, and founded the Bank of New York in February of 1784.